chrsm/winapi/README.md

 winapi
 ======

+This is a work-in-progress.
+I'm only adding things that I need right now.
+Some stuff is copied from other projects I have and as such may not actually function.

 I wanted to use some Windows APIs, but in a fashion that didn't make me want to tear my hair out.
 So I wrote some wrappers for Windows APIs to make them feel "like Go" so I don't have to tear my hair out later.